-The university's investment policy is to develop and execute resource allocation decisions and investment strategies that will maximize investment returns within the guidance and constraints described in this policy.
+The university's investment policy is to develop and execute resource allocation decisions and investment strategies that will maximize investment returns, preserve capital, provide sufficient liquidity to meet operational needs, maintain university credit ratings, and manage risks within the guidance and constraints described in this policy.
 The university's investment program shall operate in compliance with all applicable federal, state, and other legal requirements.